TheMomer/TheMomer/README.md

 ### Hi there 👋

-I'm TheMomer, or Momer, writing programs usually in Python and Go.

 ## About me
 I am TheMomer or Momer.
-I'm interested in Linux and programming.
-I also love cats.
+I am interested in Linux and programming.
+I usually write programs in Python and Go.

 ## Links
 My Telegram channel: [TheMomerChannel](https://t.me/themomerchannel) (But it's only in Russian)